-Table 6-35pd.conf file parameters (continued) Parameter Description MTSTRM_BACKUP_CLIENTS If set, limits the use of the Multi-Threaded Agent to the backups of the specified clients.
+Parameter Description MTSTRM_BACKUP_CLIENTS If set, limits the use of the Multi-Threaded Agent to the backups of the specified clients.
 The clients that are not specified use single-threading.
 This setting does not guarantee that the specified clients use the Multi-Threaded Agent.
 The MaxConcurrentSessions parameter in the mtstrm.conf file controls the number of backups the Multi-Threaded Agent processes concurrently.
 If you specify more clients than the MaxConcurrentSessions value, some of the clients may use single-threaded processing.
-See "MSDP mtstrm.conf file parameters" on page 73.
+See "MSDP mtstrm.conf file parameters" on page 75.
 The format is a comma-separated list of the clients, case insensitive (for example, MTSTRM_BACKUP_CLIENTS = client1, client2, client3).
-Default value: MTSTRM_BACKUP_CLIENTS = (no default value) Possible values: comma separated client names See "About the MSDP Deduplication Multi-Threaded Agent" on page 70.
+Default value: MTSTRM_BACKUP_CLIENTS = (no default value) Possible values: comma separated client names See "About the MSDP Deduplication Multi-Threaded Agent" on page 72.

 Parameter Description MTSTRM_BACKUP_ENABLED Use the Multi-Threaded Agent in the backup stream between the deduplication plug-in and the NetBackup Deduplication Engine.
 Default value: MTSTRM_BACKUP_ENABLED = (no default value) Possible values: 1 (On) or 0 (Off) The value for this parameter is configured during installation or upgrade.
 If the hardware concurrency value of the host is greater than a hardware concurrency threshold value, NetBackup sets MTSTRM_BACKUP_ENABLED to 1.
 (For the purposes of this parameter, the hardware concurrency is the number of CPUs or cores or hyperthreading units.)
 The following items describe the values that are used for the determination algorithm: The hardware concurrency value is one of the following: For media servers, half of the host's hardware concurrency is used for the hardware concurrency value in the algorithm.
 For clients, all of the host's hardware concurrency is used for the hardware concurrency value in the algorithm.
 The hardware concurrency threshold value to enable multithreading is one of the following: Windows and Linux: The threshold value is 2.
 Solaris: The threshold value is 4.
 The following examples may be helpful: A Linux media server that has 8 CPU cores with two hyperthreading units per core has a hardware concurrency of 16.
 Therefore, the hardware concurrency value for the algorithm is 8 (for media servers, half of the system's hardware concurrency).
 Eight is greater than two (the threshold value of Windows and Linux), so multithreading is enabled (MTSTRM_BACKUP_ENABLED = 1).
 A Solaris client that has 2 CPU cores without hyperthreading has a hardware concurrency of 2.
 The hardware concurrency value for the algorithm is 2 (for clients, all of the system's hardware concurrency).
-The in media servers is not server the thread the system's hardware concurrency.
 Two is not greater than four (the threshold value of Solaris), so multithreading is not enabled (MTSTRM_BACKUP_ENABLED = 0).
-See "About the MSDP Deduplication Multi-Threaded Agent" on page 70.
+See "About the MSDP Deduplication Multi-Threaded Agent" on page 72.